 - Damages for anxiety, mental suffering and emotional distress.8

-There is no fixed standard for deciding the amount of damages for emotional distress.
+There is no fixed standard for deciding the amount of damages for emotional distress in a bad-faith lawsuit.
 The jury can award any reasonable amount it deems appropriate.

 In truly egregious cases, the insured may also be able to recover punitive damages for bad faith breach of the duty to defend.

 And finally, it is also worth noting that if the insurer fails to defend a third-party claim, it cannot later challenge a judgment about that claim because it was not a party to the proceedings.

 Injured by an insurer’s bad faith in California?
 Call us for help…

 If you suffered damages because of your insurance company’s bad faith, we invite you to contact our law firm for a free consultation.
 Our insurance attorneys create attorney-client relationships throughout the state of California, including Los Angeles, San Diego, San Francisco, and more.